nodejs/nodejs.org/README.md

 ### To translate content into other languages

-If you want to contribute in the translation to other languages or improve the current one, it isn't necessary that you work from Github, you can and should do it through Growdin, this is de correct workflow.
+If you want to help translate to other languages or improve existing translations, it isn't necessary to work from Github.
+You can and should do it through Growdin, this is the correct workflow.

 Crowdin is an online tool that facilitates the user experience for the translator, here is more information: